Rain World: Development

-Rain World was developed by Videocult, an indie group made up of Joar Jakobsson and James Therrian (also known as James Primate).
-(Note: Sources vary between "James Therrien" and "James Primate":) Jakobsson served as the artist, designer, and programmer, while Primate wrote the soundtrack, handled the studio's business, and designed levels; this became Primate's first experience developing gameplay.
-Before creating Rain World, Jakobsson was a graphic designer in Sweden who taught himself how to animate sprites.
-He had no industry experience and played few games when development began in 2011.
-Jakobsson started with a sketch of an animal and posted development updates on his YouTube channel, with one YouTube commenter dubbing the creature a "slugcat".
+Rain World was developed by Videocult, an indie group made up of Joar Jakobsson and James Therrien (also known as James Primate).
+(Note: Sources vary between "James Therrien" and "James Primate".)
+Jakobsson served as the artist, designer, and programmer, while Primate wrote the soundtrack, handled the studio's business, and designed levels; this became Primate's first experience developing gameplay.
+Before creating Rain World, Jakobsson was a graphic designer in Sweden and novice video game developer who taught himself to animate sprites.
+He had little industry experience when development began in 2011.

+A friend encouraged Jakobsson to pursue the concept of procedural animation, a method that generates real-time, unique animations.
+He then designed an animal and posted development updates on his YouTube channel, with one commenter dubbing the creature a "slugcat".
 Jakobsson was interested in abandoned environments and what they reveal about the people who occupied them.
-Inspired by his feelings of foreignness while living as an exchange student in Seoul, South Korea, a core idea was to recreate the life of "the rat in Manhattan".
-This rat understands how to find food, hide, and survive in a subway but does not comprehend the subway's structural purpose or why it was built.
-Around this time in 2012, Primate found the game on an Internet forum for indie games.
-He sent Jakobsson 12 audio tracks as a successful pitch after experiencing a nightmare where "the game came out and was filled with garbage music".
+Inspired by feelings of foreignness while living as an exchange student in Seoul, South Korea, a core idea was to recreate the life of "the rat in Manhattan".
+This rat understands how to find food, hide, and survive in a subway, but does not comprehend the subway's structural purpose or why it was built.
+In 2012, Primate found Rain World on an Internet forum for indie games.
+Intrigued by the art style, he successfully pitched 12 tracks to Jakobsson after experiencing a nightmare where the game "was filled with garbage music".

 I wasn't prepared for any of it!
 I have never made a video game before and I was a graphic design student and I was winging it the entire time!